 At its core, Qi Gong is the art of aging gracefully.
 As Lee always points out, it isn’t primarily the process of adding more years to your life that causes the appearance of aging, but also the fact that many older people stop moving consistently.

 Qi Gong is an especially valuable practice for older people who may not have the physical mobility for extremely rigorous exercises.
-In the Qi Gong for Seniors Workshop, Lee will extract many of the most valuable routines for seniors for cultivating youthful energy and health.
+In the Qi Gong for Seniors Workshop, Lee extracts many of the most valuable routines for seniors for cultivating youthful energy and health.

-The workshop will be taking place from 1 to 4:30 in the afternoon and will be streaming life.
-If you’re interested in rejuvenating your energy, learning new exercises, and synchronizing with other practitioners around the world, just click on the banner below to learn more and sign up today.
+If you’re interested in rejuvenating your energy, learning new exercises, and synchronizing with other practitioners around the world, just click on the banner below to learn more and start practicing today.

 Written By Ian Drogin